 Flip-flops or thongs (Aus) or Jandals (NZ) all the way.
 Whatever you call them, don’t forget them!

 If you are traveling to Central America or anywhere with Zika, Denge or Malaria, a portable mosquito net is a good companion.
-This universal backpackers mosquito net is the one.
+This universal backpackers mosquito net is the go!

 Useful for power cuts, being lost down dark alleys or when you can’t find your stuff in a dorm room.
 Black Diamond makes the best small, inexpensive headlamps.
 An easy one to forget off the surf packing list!